 - Navigate to Deployments > Configuration > Domain Management.

-Any DNS queries received by the VAs which match a domain on the Internal Domains list, or subdomain thereof, will be forwarded to the local DNS server as described in Configure Virtual Appliances.
+Any DNS queries received by the VAs which match a domain on the Internal Domains list, or a subdomain thereof, will be forwarded to the local DNS server as described in Configure Virtual Appliances.

 The following domains/zones are pre-populated and do not need to be added: